 It’s a good idea to properly inventory, label, and organize all of the items that you will be moving.
 Label all boxes and items by department to ensure everything will make it to the right spot in your new office space.
 While you’re packing and labeling the items you want to move, you should also set aside the items that you don’t want to move.

 Sort Junk Before Relocating Your Office

 Before the actual moving begins, set aside time to go through your inventory and papers, and clearly mark what can be disposed of.
 You’ll want to set aside an area that is just for items that should be thrown out.

 The last thing you want to do is mix up your “definitely trash” pile with any other items.
 A mix-up here could be costly and painful later.
-In fact, you should double and even triple-check that the right items, and only the right items, are being thrown away!
+In fact, you should double and even triple-check that only the right items are being thrown away!
 Don’t leave anything to chance.

 Notify Your Customers/Clients